 One of the most talented linebackers in the 2019 class, Hialeah (Fla.)
 Mater Academy’s Mikel Jones, made his first visit to Clemson over the weekend for the Orange & White spring game, arriving Friday morning and departing Saturday evening.

-It was a trip that Jones, who was first offered by Clemson last May, had long wanted to take.
+It was a trip that Jones, who received one of his earliest offers from Clemson last May, had long wanted to take.

 It was well worth the wait.